 Living roofs are usually created on new buildings, where support to cope with the extra weight can be built in.
 Some, like our edible living roof can be retro-fitted, providing that the structure is strong enough, and passes an engineering inspection.

-We are trialing a variety of plants to see which ones perform well on the three living roofs here at the Auckland Botanic Gardens:
+We are trialing a variety of plants to see which ones perform well on the living roofs here at the Auckland Botanic Gardens:

 Succulent living roof

 In the Potter Children's Garden is a living roof planted with a variety of succulents such as Echeveria species, Lampranthus, and Mesembryanthemum and bulbs such as Ornithogalum dubium.
 A colony of a native orchid (Microtis unifolia) has arrived on its own to live on this roof.
 Succulents cope well with the harsh environment that living roofs provide and look stunning during their winter flowering.